SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/datahandlers/add-custom-datahandler.md

 ## Create the DataHandler

-The following code is an example of a custom data DataHandler.
+The following code is an example of a custom data handler.

 [!code-csharp[CS](includes/mydatahandler.cs)]